Metodil/u34-fun-facts/README.md

 > - [More here in hashi_vault_doc/README](hashi_vault_doc/README.md) with details.

 ## Future Improvements:
-> - Add Route53 DNS Records and SSL/TLS for Hashi Vault and Kubernetes Load Balancer
+> - TLS encryption on EKS with AWS Load Balancer Controller
+> - make prometues monitor the application itself
-> - Implement ChatOps with Slack
+> - make similar structure in Azure
-> - Improve Hashi Vault with Auto Unseal and DynamoDB Backend
-> - Reducing the number of VPCs, merging EKS with the Vault instance in one VPC.

 ## License:
 ### Terms of Use